-6.4 Academic grading standards:
+6.4 Academic grading standards

-College regulations govern grading, promotion and graduation standards.
-Students should refer to the appropriate College sections of the Course and Program Catalogue for specific requirements or contact their College
+College regulations govern grading, promotion, and graduation standards.
+Students should refer to the appropriate college sections of the Course and Program Catalogue for specific requirements.
+Or contact their college.

-6.5 Average calculations:
+6.5 Average calculations

-Each College is responsible for assigning credit values to courses within its academic jurisdiction, in consultation with the Registrar to ensure that consistency is maintained across the Course and Program Catalogue.
+Each college is responsible for assigning credit values to courses within its academic jurisdiction, in consultation with the registrar, to ensure that consistency is maintained across the program catalogue.

-Calculation:
+Calculation

-To distinguish whether these averages have been computed for the work performed by the student in a session, or in a year, or for his/her total program, the terms Sessional Weighted Average, Annual Weighted Average, and Cumulative Weighted Average are frequently used.
+To distinguish whether these averages have been computed for the work performed by the student in a session, or in a year, or for his/her total program, the terms sessional weighted average, annual weighted average, and cumulative weighted average are frequently used.

-Sessional Weighted Averages are calculated from classes taken in Fall and Winter Terms, Annual Weighted Averages are calculated from all classes taken in a year, and Cumulative Weighted Averages are calculated from all classes taken at the University.
+Sessional weighted averages are calculated from classes taken in Fall Term and Winter Term, annual weighted averages are calculated from all classes taken in a year, and cumulative weighted averages are calculated from all classes taken at the University of Saskatchewan.